metzenseifner/mcs_server/README.md

 # Build

 This project is a multi-project Gradle build.
-To build mcs-server, run `gradle build`.
+To build mcs-server, run `./gradlew build`.
 The RPMs will land under `mcs-server/build/distributions`.
 The Apache Karaf KAR files are created per assembly under `mcs-server/build/assemblies/<name>/kar`.

 A couple of notes: The main build requires a convention plugin, also defined in this project.
 It suffices to build it and store it in a local Maven repository.
+There is a task for that: `./gradlew publishToMavenLocal`.
-The convention plugin helps keep to manage versions of dependencies, and to maintain consistency accross components and their dependencies.
+The convention plugin helps to manage versions of dependencies, and to maintain consistency accross components and their dependencies.
 Also, because of a quirk in the Karaf Plugin, it is required to first run `gradle build` on the assembly projects first.
 The problem has to do with the fact that the